techgoddessx/DartmouthX-and-IMTx-C-Programming-with-Linux/7-Using-Linux-Tools-and-Libraries/72-Modularization-Libraries-and-Makefiles/create-static-library.md

 ## Static vs. Dynamic Libraries

-<p>Static libraries include actual function binaries in the executable, making it larger.
-Dynamic libraries (*.so in Linux) are linked at runtime and result in smaller executable files.<\p>
+Static libraries include actual function binaries in the executable, making it larger.
+Dynamic libraries (*.so in Linux) are linked at runtime and result in smaller executable files.

 ## Creating Dynamic Library

 To create a dynamic library, use the -shared flag:

 ``` gcc -shared -o libweather.so weatherstats.o ```

 ## Linking Dynamic Library

 Linking to a dynamic library requires setting the library path:

 ```bash